desci-labs/desci-codex/docs/gitbook/data-layer-definition/entities/profiles.md

 {% hint style="info" %}
 In this example we use the well-known application [`gpg`](https://www.gnupg.org/), but it can be done in various ways.

-Additionally, this process is not expected to be done by end users but performed as a protocol service.
-More details on this later, in [identity-verifiers.md](../../protocol-operation/participation/identity-verifiers.md "mention").
 {% endhint %}

 A user enables verifying control of a social handle by using the private key corresponding to the public key in their profile to sign a message containing their DID fingerprint: